bigskysoftware/htmx/www/attributes/hx-sse.md

 title: </> htmx - hx-sse
 ---

-## `hx-sse` *HAS BEEN MIGRATED TO AN EXTENSION*
+## `hx-sse` *HAS BEEN DEPRECATED*

-**If you are using htmx version 1.6.1 or greater, please visit the [SSE extension page](../extensions/server-sent-events) to learn about the new implementation of Server Sent Events as an extension.
+**This tag will be removed in htmx version 2.0.
+If you are using htmx version 1.7 or greater, please visit the [SSE extension page](../extensions/server-sent-events) to learn about the new implementation of Server Sent Events as an extension.

 ## This Reference Applies To Version 1.6 And Below